johnathost/sysmon-config/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[See other forks of this configuration](https://github.com/SwiftOnSecurity/sysmon-config/network)**

 ## Use ##

+### Download Sysmon ###

+The executable can be found here: https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon

 ### Install ###

-Run with administrator rights
+- Run a PowerShell with elevated privliges.
+- Navigate to the sysmon directory.
+- Excecute the command below.

 ~~~~
-sysmon.exe -accepteula -i sysmonconfig-export.xml
+.\Sysmon64 -accepteula -i sysmonconfig-export.xml
 ~~~~

 ### Update existing configuration ###

-Run with administrator rights
+- Run a PowerShell with elevated privliges.
+- Navigate to the sysmon directory.
+- Excecute the command below.

 ~~~~
-sysmon.exe -c sysmonconfig-export.xml
+.\Sysmon64 -c sysmonconfig-export.xml
 ~~~~

 ### Uninstall ###

-Run with administrator rights
+- Run a PowerShell with elevated privliges.
+- Navigate to the sysmon directory.
+- Excecute the command below.

 ~~~~
-sysmon.exe -u
+.\Sysmon64 -u
 ~~~~

 ## Required actions ##

 ### Prerequisites ###
-Highly recommend using [Notepad++](https://notepad-plus-plus.org/) to edit this configuration.
+Highly recommend using [Visual Studio Code](https://code.visualstudio.com/) to edit this configuration.
 It understands UNIX newline format and does XML syntax highlighting, which makes this very understandable.
 I do not recommend using the built-in Notepad.exe.

 ### Customization ###
 You will need to install and observe the results of the configuration in your own environment before deploying it widely.
 For example, you will need to exclude actions of your antivirus, which will otherwise likely fill up your logs with useless information.